teranode-group/TNG-Identity-bsvdid-method/README.md

 The purpose of this documentation is to specify a DID method for DID issuance and management.
 This method is aimed to follow W3C specifications.
 The main differentiator is to feature an enhanced DID Document status update and revocation method that can be implemented in any UTXO blockchain used as the data register.
 There are several UTXO-based blockchains currently deployed in the industry (Specific examples: Bitcoin, Litecoin, Cardano, Bitcoin Cash, Zcash).
 The DID method detailed in this documentation can be applied to all UTXO-based blockchains, making it suitable for use across these networks.
 We are aiming for interoperability and consistency, regardless of the specific underlying UTXO architecture.
 The advantages are listed below:
 * The double spend protection of blockchain means that transaction chains provide an immutable, unique, timestamped sequence of events.
 We use this to record DID issuance, status update, key rotation, and revocation.
 UTXO-based blockchains support parallelisation of transaction validation which makes them scalable.
 * The digital signatures already present in blockchain transactions are used to provide the DID authorisation system.
-It supports hierarchal public key infrastructure that establishes governance and hierarchical authorisation over DID issuance, if one needs to have governance or control over DID in a public blockchain.
+It supports hierarchical public key infrastructure that establishes governance and hierarchical authorisation over DID issuance, if one needs to have governance or control over DID in a public blockchain.
 * The programmability of blockchain transactions means that multi-party authorisation schemes can be easily implemented.
 For example, by allowing either a DID Controller or a DID Subject to revoke a DID using a 1-of-2 multi-signature scheme in a transaction locking script.

 <br>